Sandra Diaz-Twine: Australian Survivor: Blood V Water

 Diaz-Twine played for a fifth time on the ninth season of Australian Survivor, titled Australian Survivor: Blood V Water, alongside her daughter Nina.
 Diaz-Twine became the second former American Survivor contestant to compete on Australian Survivor after Russell Hantz, as well as being the second contestant after Rob Mariano to play the game for a fifth time.
 She was eliminated after a tribe swap, and yet again on the 16th day of the competition.

 The Traitors

 Diaz-Twine competed in the second season of The Traitors, along with fellow Survivor alumna Parvati Shallow.
-She was given the role of a faithful and placed 5th, being the last player banished before the endgame.
+She was given the role of a faithful and placed fifth, being the last player banished before the endgame.

 Other media appearances

 In 2013, Diaz-Twine was in the audience of an episode of Dr. Phil to support her friend and fellow Survivor winner, Todd Herzog, who was struggling with alcoholism.

 In May 2022, Diaz-Twine competed as a celebrity tribe captain in the first season of the NMB Celebrity Survivor Challenge.
-She was the 9th person voted out and became the 5th member of the jury.
+She was the 9th person voted out and became the fifth member of the jury.

 In September 2025, Diaz-Twine competed on the first season of the Fox game show 99 to Beat.
 She was eliminated in the first episode after her team finished last in the "Bucket Head Relay" game.

+In January 2026, Diaz-Twine competed alongside her daughter Nina Twine in the second season of Extracted.